How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Blinds and Antes

 There are two blinds in poker – a small blind and a big blind.
-These are mandatory bets by two players which ensures that there is always a stake in the pot to be won.
+These are mandatory bets by two players that ensure that there is always a stake in the pot to be won.

 The player to the left of the dealer places the small blind, and the player left of them, the big blind.
 It is the role of the dealer to make sure these blinds have been bet and are of the correct amounts, as they increase as the game goes on.